5-4: History

 5-4 was launched in February 2020 by Leon Neyfakh's Prologue Projects in partnership with Westwood One Podcast Network (which has since been renamed Cumulus Podcast Network).
 Its hosts, Rhiannon, Peter, and Michael, maintain semi-anonymous profiles as podcast hosts, disclosing only their first names and a "handful of biographical details" in any given episode.
 Rhiannon worked as a public defender in Austin, Texas; Peter previously served as in-house counsel for MetLife and was fired upon his employer's finding out about his role on the podcast; Michael was a former associate at Sullivan & Cromwell, and self-described "reformed corporate lawyer."

 Neyfakh's original advertising partnership with Westwood One failed to generate significant revenue for the podcast, so the decision was made to instead fund its production through Patreon.
 The following month, Nicholas Quah wrote in Vulture: "After its pivot to Patreon, 5-4 is now significantly better positioned for the next stage of its life, and its experience stands as a good example of the fact that a race for scale isn't the only way to run a shop in this business."

 Notable guests

 Elected American politicians have been guests on the show.
-Sheldon Whitehouse, Senator of Rhode Island, appeared on the podcast in 2021.
+Sheldon Whitehouse, the junior Senator from Rhode Island, appeared on the podcast in 2021.
 Senator Elizabeth Warren, a "fan", was a guest in July 2022.
 Representatives Ro Khanna and Mondaire Jones appeared in separate episodes, discussing court reform.

 Jamelle Bouie discussed the Democratic political strategy in July 2022.

 Alec Karakatsanis appeared, criticizing the U.S. legal system.